-TSL Advisers, LLC is our external manager.
+Sixth Street Specialty Lending Advisers, LLC is our external manager.
 Our Adviser is a Delaware limited liability company.
 Our Adviser acts as our investment adviser and administrator, and is a registered investment adviser with the SEC under the Investment Advisers Act of 1940, as amended, or the Advisers Act.
 Our Adviser sources and manages our portfolio through a dedicated team of investment professionals predominately focused on us, which we refer to as our Investment Team.
-Our Investment Team is led by our Chairman and Chief Executive Officer and our Adviser's Co-Chief Investment Officer Joshua Easterly and our Adviser's Co-Chief Investment Officer Alan Waxman, both of whom have substantial experience in credit origination, underwriting and asset management.
+Our Investment Team is led by our Chairman and Chief Executive Officer and our Adviser's Co-Chief Investment Officer Alan Waxman, both of whom have substantial experience in credit origination, underwriting and asset management.
 Our investment decisions are made by an investment review committee (the "Investment Review Committee"), which includes senior personnel of our Adviser and Sixth Street.
-The members of the Investment Review Committee are Joshua Easterly, Michael Fishman, Alan Waxman and David Stiepleman.
+The members of the Investment Review Committee are Joshua Easterly, Michael Fishman, Bo Stanley, David Stiepleman and Alan Waxman.

-Sixth Street is a global multi-asset class investment business with over \$34 billion in assets under management as of December 31, 2019.
-Sixth Street operates eight diversified, collaborative investment platforms across its growth investing, direct lending, par liquid credit, fundamental public strategies, infrastructure, agriculture, opportunities and adjacencies businesses.
-Sixth Street's long-term oriented, highly flexible capital base and "One Team" cultural philosophy allow it to invest thematically across sectors, geographies and asset classes.
-Founded in 2009, Sixth Street has more than 275 team members including over 140 investment professionals operating from nine locations around the world.
-As of December 31, 2019, thirty four (34) of these personnel are dedicated to our business, including twenty six (26) investment professionals.
+Sixth Street is a global investment business with over \$50 billion of assets under management.
+Sixth Street operates nine diversified, collaborative investment platforms: TAO, Growth, Specialty Lending, Fundamental Strategies, Infrastructure, Opportunities, Insurance, Agriculture, and Credit Market Strategies.
+Sixth Street has a long-term oriented, highly flexible capital base that allows it to invest across industries, geographies, capital structures and asset classes.
+Sixth Street has extensive experience with highly complex, global public and private investments executed through primary originations, secondary market purchases and restructurings, and has a team of over 320 investment and operating professionals.
+As of December 31, 2020, thirty two (32) of these personnel are dedicated to our business, including twenty four (24) investment professionals.